trougnouf/mthesis-denoise/README.md

 python3 crop_ds.py              # this will take a long time
 # batch_size 94 is for a 11GB NVidia 1080, use a lower batch_size if less memory is available
 python3 run_nn.py --lr 3e-4 --batch_size 94
+# train a single U-Net generator:
+python3 nn_train.py --g_network UNet --weight_SSIM 1 --batch_size 60
+# train a HulbNet generator and HulfDisc discriminator
+python3 nn_train.py --d_network Hulf112Disc --batch_size 10
+# list options
+python3 nn_train.py --help
 ```

+note that run\_nn.py contains slightly more options (such as compression and artificial noise) but it only trains one network at a time. nn\_train.py can currently train one generator and two discriminators.